micbay/RaceTimerAndController/README.md

 </table>

 ## **Start Faults**
 If a racer crosses the start line before the Pre-Start countdown has finished, a fault will be thrown.
-The first offending racer will identified on the main LCD, as well as by the red fault indicator LED, associated with that lane.
+The first offending racer will identified on the main LCD, as well as by the red fault indicator LED, associated with their lane.

-- Pressing the `*` or `#` key, or pressing either the analog `Pause` or `Start` button will clear the fault, and return the system to the `Pre-Stage` of the race.
+- Pressing the `*` or `#` keys, or the analog `Pause` or `Start` buttons will clear the fault, and return the system to the `Pre-Stage` phase of the race.

 <table>
   <tr>